evilcyber.com

 Equipment Needed?

-As hinted, this beginner workout routine is designed for those of you that work out at home.
-It requires little to no equipment, not even a pull-up bar, even though pull-ups are an essential part of the plan.
-All you need is a place where you can do pull-ups, which doesn’t necessarily have to be a bar; this article has many suggestions for possible places where pull-ups can be done.
-If you do want to buy a pull-up bar, this one seems like a good deal to me.
+All you need is a place to do pull-ups, which doesn’t have to be a bar; this article has many suggestions for places where you can do pull-ups.
+If you do want to buy a bar, this one seems like a good deal to me.

 Before You Start